zachshattuck/zachshattuck/README.md

 - 👋 Hi, I’m @zachshattuck
-- 👀 I’m interested in music and web development
+- 👀 I’m interested in music and software
-- 📫 How to reach me: Instagram @zach.shattuck